Old-Time Music for Beginners: An introduction to fiddle tunes and bluegrass for backup musicians

 - The song is in the key of G.

-- It uses the same chords and strumming pattern you have practiced.
+- It uses the same chords and strumming pattern you have practiced and memorized while playing along to the previous video.

 The next video supplies on-screen prompts for the chords you need to play for the bluegrass song Dooley.